dp-lewis/iframes-v-webcomponents/BLOG_POST.md

 ## The Experiment Setup

 I needed to test something realistic - not just "hello world" components.
-So I built a **sports scoreboard widget** that:
+So I built a sports scoreboard widget that:
-- Updates every 5 seconds with real game progression
+- Updates every 5 seconds with game progression
 - Shows live scores, period/quarter, game status
 - Fetches data from JSON (simulating real API calls)
 - Has meaningful styling and layout

 Why a scoreboard?
-Because it represents the **exact use case** where developers reach for iframes:
+Because it represents the exact use case where developers reach for iframes:
 - ✅ Frequent updates (every few seconds)
 - ✅ Self-contained functionality
 - ✅ Common third-party widget scenario
 - ✅ Needs isolation (can't break the main page)
 - ✅ Scales naturally (sports sites show multiple games)

-I implemented it **twice** - once as an iframe, once as a Web Component - with identical functionality.
+I implemented it twice - once as an iframe, once as a Web Component - with identical functionality.

 ---

 ## What I Built

-A **sports scoreboard widget** with:
+A sports scoreboard widget with:
 - Live score updates every 5 seconds
 - Period/quarter tracking
 - Game status (Live, Final, Scheduled)
 - Realistic game progression from JSON data
 - Identical visual styling

-**The kicker?** My implementation is deliberately lightweight:
+The kicker?
+My implementation is deliberately lightweight:
 - Zero frameworks
 - Zero dependencies
 - Pure vanilla JavaScript
 - ~100 lines of code per implementation
 - Shared CSS (~50 lines)

 This is intentional.
-I wanted to measure **the overhead of the isolation mechanism itself** - not React vs Vue, not npm package bloat, just iframe vs Web Component.
+I wanted to measure the overhead of the isolation mechanism itself - not React vs Vue, not npm package bloat, just iframe vs Web Component.

+I stripped everything away.
+No build tools.
+No transpilation.
+No polyfills.
+No CSS frameworks.
+No state management libraries.
+Just the raw browser primitives: `<iframe>` vs Custom Elements with Shadow DOM.

+This is the performance baseline that matters.
+Because if a barebones iframe is slower than a barebones Web Component, imagine the difference when you add 3MB of React on top.
+The isolation mechanism's overhead compounds with everything else you add.

 ### Two Implementations, Identical Functionality